rafaelmariotti/hadoop-playground/README.md

 # hadoop-playground
-Playground from Hadoop, with some helpful scripts
+Playground from Hadoop, with some helpful Python 3.5 scripts

+## Configure

+        pip install mrjob

 ## HowTo